 Access levels and grades must comply with access levels and grade required by Council under the Roads Act 1993.

-The Certifying Authority has no discretion to reduce or increase the number or area of car parking spaces required to be provided and maintained by this consent.
+The Certifying Authority has no discretion to reduce or increase the number or area of car parking or commercial parking spaces required to be provided and maintained by this consent.

 Standard Condition: C45 (Autotext: CC45)